 This 'SAM' term is widely used by industrial engineers and garment production people in the garment manufacturing industry.
 This article will show you the SAM calculation method for individual sewing operations.
 Keep reading.

-According to the research study, minute value has been defined for each movement needed to accomplish a job.
+According to the research study, the minute value has been defined for each movement needed to accomplish a job.
 Synthetic data is available for each movement.

 General Sewing Data (GSD) has defined a set of codes for motion data for SAM calculation.
 There are also other methods through which one can calculate the SAM of a garment without using synthetic data or GSD.

-Both methods are explained in the following.
+Both methods are explained below.

-Method #1: Calculate Garment SAM Using Synthetic Data
+Method 1: Calculate Garment SAM Using Synthetic Data

-In this method 'Predetermined Time Standard' (PTS) code is used to establish the 'Standard Time' of a garment or other sewing products.Step 2: Study the motions of that operation.
-Stand by the side of an operator (experienced one) and see the operator how he is doing it.
+Step 2: Study the motions of that operation.
+Stand by the side of an operator (an experienced one) and observe the operator to understand how he is doing the operation.

-Step 3: List down all motion sequentially.
-Refer to the synthetic data for TMU (Time measuring unit) values.
-For synthetic data, you can refer GSD (without license use of GSD code prohibited but for personal use and study one can refer GSD code and TMU values) or Sewing Performance Data table (SPD).
+Step 3: List down all motions sequentially.
+Refer to the synthetic data for TMU (Time Measuring Unit) values.
+For synthetic data, you can refer to GSD (without license use of GSD code prohibited, but for personal use and study, one can refer GSD code and TMU values) or the Sewing Performance Data table (SPD).Now you have TMU values for one operation (for example, say it is 400 TMU).
+Convert total TMU into minutes (1 TMU=0.0006 minutes).
+This time is known as the Basic Time of the task in minutes.
+In this example, it is 0.24 minutes.

 Standard allowed minutes (SAM) = (Basic minute + Bundle allowances + machine and personal allowances).